WokLibCodeClub/.github/profile/README.md

 ## Scratch (first session 10.30am to 11.30am)

-The next session will take place on **Saturday 22nd November 2025**.
+The next session will take place on **Saturday 6th December 2025**.
 We will be coding on the library's own laptops, so you don't need to bring your own computer.

-At the next session we will take a break from Scratch and do some coding using the BBC micro:bit!
+At the next session we will continue writing code for the BBC micro:bit!

 <!--
 Please try to arrive a little bit before 10.30am so that you have time to get logged in to your Code for Life and Scratch accounts and be ready to start at 10.30am. **MAKE SURE YOU KNOW THE PASSWORDS FOR YOUR ACCOUNTS!!!!**